An Online Christmas Party

 | By admin

-Editor’s note: This article was originally published in 2020, during the pandemic.
-However, online Christmas parties also work well to help you connect when friends or family members live far away.
+Editor’s note: Online Christmas parties work well to help you connect when friends or family members live far away.
 Choose from these tips and ideas for your own meaningful online Christmas Party.

-Meeting in person may be out of the question for your family and friends this Christmas, but you can still lead the way for a festive celebration!
+Meeting in person may be out of the question for some of your family and friends this Christmas, but you can still lead the way for a festive celebration!

 Invite neighbors, coworkers and/or friends of all different spiritual backgrounds to enjoy a time of sharing and getting to know each other better.